Sienci-Labs/Resources/gsender/gs-classic.md

    ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_remote-issues-security.jpg){.aligncenter .size-medium}
    - Open the ‘Windows Defender Firewall’ and go to its ‘Advanced settings’
    ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_remote-issues-firewall.jpg){.aligncenter .size-medium}
    - In the column on the left, click on ‘Inbound Rules’ and then find and double-click on ‘gSender’.
-There might be three options of gSender to click on, you’ll want to click on the version that has the word “All” under the ‘Profile’ column
+There might be three options of gSender to click on, you’ll want to click on the version that has the word "All" under the ‘Profile’ column
    ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_remote-issues-inbound-rules.jpg){.aligncenter .size-medium}
    - In the pop-up box, click on the tab labelled ‘Protocols and Ports’.
-Next to ‘Local port:’ you’ll want to use the drop-down menu to select “Specific Ports” and then type in the default port of “8000”.
+Next to ‘Local port:’ you’ll want to use the drop-down menu to select "Specific Ports" and then type in the default port of "8000".
 If you have added a custom port to gSender’s Shortcut properties, you’ll need to type in that number instead.
 Once you hit ‘Apply’, you can check to see if this resolved your problem.
    ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_remote-issues-port.jpg){.aligncenter .size-medium}
 1. If when gSender reopens you’re met with a white screen, this means an error has occurred that we weren’t able to detect.
 This is rare, but unless we can find some other way to manage this the only fix is to uninstall gSender and reinstall it again.
-1. If on the remote device you get a popup for “Server Connection Lost”, this indicates that either gSender on the inline computer was closed or the shared internet is disconnecting.
-You should be able to fix this by restarting gSender on the inline device, then clicking “Attempt Reconnect” on the remote device.
+1. If on the remote device you get a popup for "Server Connection Lost", this indicates that either gSender on the inline computer was closed or the shared internet is disconnecting.
+You should be able to fix this by restarting gSender on the inline device, then clicking "Attempt Reconnect" on the remote device.
 ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_remote-issues-conn-lost.jpg){.aligncenter .size-medium}

 ## Rotary

 gSender has a unique ability to control a rotary axis on normal, 3-axis grbl machines.
-We call this “rotary mode”; which isn't to be confused with grblHAL machines where gSender by default supports full, 4-axis motion.
+We call this "rotary mode"; which isn't to be confused with grblHAL machines where gSender by default supports full, 4-axis motion.
 The idea is that once you're in this "rotary mode", gSender does the legwork to swap firmware settings over to your rotary setup, translate A-axis movements to your machine as if they were Y-axis movements, and as long as you've done the legwork to align and swap over your wires then your rotary A-axis should now be good to go!

 ### Rotary Mode